 Or are they?
-While I’m not about to deny that a bar of milk chocolate or a serving of fries are not pleasurable to the tastebuds, there are in fact a number of ingredients out there that can boost flavor without adversely affecting the calorie count of your meal.
+While I’m not about to deny that a bar of milk chocolate or a serving of fries is not pleasurable to the taste buds, there are in fact a number of ingredients out there that can boost flavour without adversely affecting the calorie count of your meal.

 If you learn to use such ingredients when cooking, you’ll be able to create meals that are both good for you and tasty.
-And I don’t mean that in a “low calorie, tastes okay but feels like it’s missing something” kind of way – I mean it in a “holy crap, my mouth is alive with flavors!” kind of way.
+And I don’t mean that in a “low-calorie, tastes okay but feels like it’s missing something” kind of way – I mean it in a “holy crap, my mouth is alive with flavours!” kind of way.

-So without further adieu, in this first of a series of posts, let’s take a look at five low calorie ingredients that can add big flavor to your meals.
-We’re going to start with the basics, then branch out into some less common ingredients in future installments.
+So without further adieu, let’s take a look at five low-calorie ingredients that can add big flavour to your meals.
+We’re going to start with the basics, then branch out into some less common ingredients in future instalments.

 1. Salt and Pepper

 While you may consider this an obvious suggestion (and you’d be right), salt and pepper are often woefully underused and/or misused.

 First of all, don’t be afraid to use salt and pepper in relative abundance.
 I know the health community is up in arms about salt intake, but if you’re making your meals from scratch, you are incredibly unlikely to use too much.
 The human body is a remarkable machine, and is more than capable of telling you when you’ve put too much salt in a meal.